Jahanvi-me/TokkenAssignment/README.md

 # MyToken Smart Contract

 This is a simple ERC20 token smart contract called `MyToken` that allows minting and burning of tokens.
-The contract keeps track of token details, balances, and allows the contract owner to mint new tokens and burn existing tokens.
+The contract keeps track of token details, and balances, and allows the contract owner to mint new tokens and burn existing tokens.

+## Description

+This program is a simple contract written in Solidity, a programming language used for developing smart contracts on the Ethereum blockchain.
+The contract has a  function of returning the status of the token used and the token left in an account at a particular  address.
+This program serves as a simple and straightforward introduction to creating tokens in Solidity programming and can be used as a stepping stone for more complex projects in the future.

 ## Token Details